 In this clinical course students provide restorative care for adults in an acute care setting and begin to develop skills in the management of care for adults and their families.
 Topics include pathophysiology of disease, therapeutic nursing interventions with acute manifestations of diseases in major organ systems (cardiac, pulmonary, endocrine, gastrointestinal, neurological and musculoskeletal), fluid and electrolyte balances, perioperative care, health promotion, and prevention.
-Offered fall and spring.

 Prerequisite: NUR 222